Coral Sea 「珊瑚海」

 – from the series “Coral Sea”

-During a high level officer interview conducted by the celebrated Commander in Chief, Heihaichiro Togo, in the months leading up to Pearl Harbor, my grandfather was asked the mandatory question, “What are our chances of fighting the U.S.?
+During a high level officer interview in the months leading up to Pearl Harbor, my grandfather was asked the mandatory question, “What are our chances of fighting the U.S.?
 Will we be victorious?,” to which he bluntly answered, “Not a chance..”
-The Shoho was a makeshift aircraft carrier built from a refurbished cargo ship with a runway platform mounted on top to hold two dozen Zeros.
+The Shōhō was a makeshift aircraft carrier built originally from a submarine support ship with a runway platform mounted on top to hold two dozen Zero fighter planes.
 A decoy mission that was expected to annihilate, disappear and left unaccounted.
-It could be interpreted as the first suicide mission and the task force was crippled by losing the Shoho and a few cruisers and destroyers.
+It could be interpreted as the first suicide mission and the task force was crippled by losing the Shōhō and a destroyer and a few other warships.
 Grandfather Shukuya did survive to tell this story to my mother and my uncles, although I never knew him since he passed away during the tough post war times.
-As he only knew how to be a naval officer, the war’s end rendered him jobless.
+As his only work experience was in the Japanese Navy, the war’s end rendered him jobless.
 He was a budding art collector before the breakout of war and garnered a fine collection of Japanese and Chinese art during his travels.
 In the occupation of Japan, much of this treasure was confiscated or sold cheap to earn a living.
 My mother’s recurring story of his passing is that he had a heart failure while admiring one of his treasured Chinese vase.